2 July 2020

-- The U.S. Department of State has issued a Global Level 4 Health Advisory stating that those who live abroad should avoid international travel, and those who normally live in the U.S. should arrange for immediate return to the United State unless they are prepared to remain abroad for an indefinite period.
+- The U.S. Department of State has issued a Global Level 4 Health Advisory stating that those who live abroad should avoid international travel.
 The Slovenian government has advised its citizens not to travel outside of Slovenia.
 Register with the Embassy (STEP) for the latest updates.

 - Legal stay: See our Travelers in Europe page for Schengen zone limits on length of stay.
-The Slovenian government announced March 30 that it would automatically extend the legal entry period for foreign nationals currently in Slovenia.
+The Slovenian government announced March 30 that it would automatically extend (without specific end date) the legal entry period for foreign nationals currently in Slovenia.
 This includes those who entered on visa waiver (normally 90 day stays) and long-term visas, as well as temporary residents.
-For this reason, American citizens do not need to take any action to obtain this extension.
+American citizens do not need to take any action to obtain this extension.
 With the resumption of flights from Ljubljana scheduled for June, American citizens reaching the end of their legal stays should make plans to depart.
 The Slovenian government is not currently granting extensions of stay for those who entered under visa-waiver or long-term (category C or D) visas.
 Airline tickets can be purchased through airline websites.

 - Returning to the U.S.: U.S. citizens can continue to travel from Europe to the United States following CDC guidelines to self-quarantine after returning to the U.S. There is no U.S. requirement to show a negative Coronavirus test or have other health documentation.
 Flights from elsewhere in Europe to the United States continue, although many flights have been cancelled.
 Travelers should verify their flights and work with airlines to rebook if necessary.
 Flights from the Schengen zone will be directed to 13 U.S. airports where arriving passengers will go through additional health screenings.

 - Consular Services: We have resumed scheduling routine appointments for American Citizen Services, including passport renewal, Consular Report of Birth Abroad applications, voting assistance, and notary services.
 Appointments can be made on-line via our website.
 Routine U.S. visas services remain suspended worldwide.
 If you are ill while coming to your Embassy appointment, please let us know in advance in the email so that we can make special accommodation.
 In addition to contacting the U.S. Embassy (see box at right) for urgent services, American citizens may also contact the U.S. Department of State, Overseas Citizens Services at Tel. +1 202-501-4444 (from the U.S. 1-888-407-4747)

 - View U.S. Embassy Ljubljana’s Latest Health Alerts